example42/psick/docs/FOSS_puppet_server.md

 ## Base OS installation

-For base OS installation the most easy way is cloning control-repo into /etc/puppetlabs/code/environments/production:
+For base OS installation the easiest way is cloning control-repo into /etc/puppetlabs/code/environments/production:

     mkdir -p /etc/puppetlabs/code/environments
     cd /etc/puppetlabs/code/environments
     git clone https://github.com/example42/psick.git production
     cd production

-Next it is required tp have puppet-agent package already installed.
-This can be achieved by running ```bin/puppet_install.sh``` from PSICK base directory.
+Next it is required to have puppet-agent package already installed.
+We can install Puppet 5 agent running from PSICK base directory:

+    bin/puppet_install.sh

-Next we need r10k installation by running ```bin/puppet_setup.sh``` from PSICK base directory.
+Next we need to install r10k gem by running

+    bin/puppet_setup.sh

-One can ignore error message concerning docker, vagrant and fab.
+We can ignore warnings about missing docker, vagrant and fab command.

-Now we can install modules by using the r10k command to install required modules:
+Then, if not done via the puppet_setups.sh script, we have to install the modules defined in ```Puppetfile``` under the ```modules``` directory by using the r10k command:

-    ./bin/puppet_install_puppetfile.sh

-Afterwards one needs to change the hiera node data to add the profile classification information:

-      ---
-      psick::profiles::linux_classes:
-        puppet_gems: psick::puppet::gems
-        puppet_master: psick::puppet::foss_master
-      psick::puppet::gems::install_puppetserver_gems: true

-Last step is to use puppet apply for getting the setup done automatically.
-Just run ```bin/papply.sh```.
+    bin/puppet_install_puppetfile.sh

+Now we are ready to assume the ```puppet_foss_master``` role and run Puppet locally, we do this setting as environment variable the role fact:

+    export FACTER_role=puppet_foss_master

+Finally just run:

+    bin/papply.sh

+to setup locally, via Puppet, a Puppet Server with PuppetDB.
+If you have errors at the first run (known ones are related to the used postgresql module) run the command again, until you see no changes on the system:

+    bin/papply.sh